M4nus/Rehydrating-Invaders/README.md

 # Rehydrating-Invaders
-Game for 'Technicaly a GameJam'
+Game for 'Technically a GameJam'